 You may be required to contact your benefit administrator within a certain time after loss of your baggage.
 You’ll also need to submit your claim within a certain time.
 Look for these due dates in your card’s guide to benefits.

+Submit your claim.
 Include a copy of the lost luggage report you received from your carrier, as well as other required documents such as your travel fare receipt or checked baggage receipt.